-This article is for plan members of a Dashlane Team or Business plan.
-It walks you through what to expect when your admin removes you from a Dashlane Team or Dashlane Business plan.
+This article is for plan members of a Dashlane Starter, Team, or Business plan.
+It walks you through what to expect when your admin removes you from a Dashlane Starter, Team, or Dashlane Business plan.

-After the admin has revoked your access, Dashlane notifies you in the app and by email that they've removed you from the Team plan.
+After the admin has revoked your access, Dashlane notifies you in the app and by email that they've removed you from the Starter or Team plan.

 If your admin enabled the "Removing company items for revoked users" feature, items you saved to your Business Space are removed from your account.

 Any logins shared with groups with full rights remain accessible to those groups, but logins shared with limited rights are removed.

 Any logins in your Personal Space remain saved and available in your account.